Festive Recipes – Dairy-free Hot Chocolate

 Slow Cooker Hot Chocolate

 - 4 cups coconut milk.
-If you don’t have this available you can use other plant-based milk alternatives.
+If you don’t have this available – or don’t like it – you can use other plant-based milk alternatives.
 Just adjust sugar if using a sweetened variety.

 - 1/3 cup cocoa powder